Harvey Nichols Tax strategy

 This document has been prepared to summarise the tax strategy for the Broad Gain Group of companies including Harvey Nichols Group Limited and its subsidiaries which is a UK based tax Group.
 All references to “Harvey Nichols” or “the Group” include all such companies.
 We consider that this publication complies with the requirements of Schedule 19 of the Finance Act 2016.
-This document has been approved by the Board and relates to the financial year ended 31 March 2019.
+This document was first approved by the board and published in March 2019.
+The strategy will be revised annually, and any significant changes will be approved by the board.
+This version relates to the financial year ended 28 March 2020.

 Harvey Nichols seeks to ensure that all tax affairs are managed with the highest standards of ethical conduct and integrity.